 Criminal Background checks and program health and immunization requirements must be met prior to entering a health program.
-Please see current Program Handbook for deadlines and requirements.
+Please see current Program Handbook for deadlines and requirements, or check with Janice Bernard at 419-251-1722 or janice.bernard@mercycollege.edu.

 The admission requirements are currently being revised.
-The most current admission criteria will be available on the College website (www.mercycollege.edu) after August 1, 2011.
-The criteria also may be obtained by calling the College at 419-251-1313 or emailing admissions@mercycollege.edu after August 1, 2011.
+The most current admission criteria will be available on the College website (www.mercycollege.edu) after August 1, 2012.
+The criteria also may be obtained by calling the College at 419-251-1313 or emailing admissions@mercycollege.edu after August 1, 2012.